-If you’ve ever considered ways to generate some supplemental income, you may have pondered the possibility of renting your home on Airbnb.
+If you’ve ever considered ways to generate some supplemental income, you may have pondered the possibility of listing your home on Airbnb.

 The company started in 2007 when its two co-founders advertised a night on an air mattress and breakfast in the morning (“Air Bed & Breakfast”) to attendees of a design conference in San Francisco.
 Now, the company is worth more than $30 billion.

-How to make money on Airbnb: Things to consider before renting
+How to make money on Airbnb: Things to consider before listing

 If you’re paying a mortgage for our outright own a single-family home, you should be fine renting it out.
 If you’re paying for a condo, apartment or town home, there may be some occupancy rules that prohibit such transactions.
 It’s up to you to do your homework so that you don’t run afoul of the law.